BSI-Bund/secvisogram/docs/user/product_tree-usage.en.md

 # Product Tree - Usage

+The product tree holds all definitions of products referenced later on in the CSAF document.
+This is independent of the products' status.

 It is recommended to model a hierarchical structure by means of branches in the `product_tree`.
 The branch structure typically consists of vendor, product name and product version.
 A product family can also be listed between the vendor and product name.
 This simplifies grouping and display in a human-readable advisory.